olga24912/SGTK/README.md

 `--label <label1 label2 ...>`
 List of labels used in visualization for libraries in given order.
+Labeling is not available for reference sequences.

 `--color <color1 color2 ...>`
  List of colors used in visualization for libraries in given order.
 Color can be provided in any format supported by HTML in double quotes, e.g. as word ("reb", "blue", etc) or as hexadecimal number ("#ff0000").
+Coloring is not available for reference sequences.

 ### Scaffold graph in the internal format